hdShang/arxiv-daily/docs/cs-CL/2025-06-25/papers/250620544v1-when-life-gives-you-samples-the-benefits-of-scaling-up-inference-com.md

 ---
 layout: default
-title: When Life Gives You Samples: The Benefits of Scaling up Inference Compute for Multilingual LLMs
+title: "When Life Gives You Samples: The Benefits of Scaling up Inference Compute for Multilingual LLMs"
 ---

 # When Life Gives You Samples: The Benefits of Scaling up Inference Compute for Multilingual LLMs